Sunday, May 22, 2016

 (Photo courtesy Frank Chappell)

 During a break in brutal fighting near Richmond in early June 1864, probably at Cold Harbor, Va., Private Lewis Branscomb wrote a short note to his sister, Lucinda.
-Apparently unaware that his brother had been killed, the 3rd Alabama sharpshooter was quite familiar with death.
-Several of his friends and messmates had already been killed during the war.
+Apparently unaware of his brother's death in battle, the Third Alabama sharpshooter poured out his feelings about a war that had claimed several of his friends and messmates.

 "Excuse this note," Lewis concluded, "as I have almost lost my mind."

-Less than a month later, on July 4, 1864, Lewis was killed by a Union sharpshooter in the front yard of a house on Washington Street in Harpers Ferry, Va., (now West Virginia).
+Less than a month later, on July 4, 1864, a United States sharpshooter killed Lewis in the yard of a house on Washington Street in Harpers Ferry, Va., (now West Virginia).
 The owner of the house recovered Lewis' Bible, and nearly three months after the war had ended, she wrote a letter to his mother in Alabama:

 Harpers Ferry, Va.,